Quantum feature-map learning with reduced resource overhead: Discussion

 Secondly, to mitigate the greediness of selecting a single ansatz expansion (for the largest immediate loss reduction), each iteration of the algorithm could maintain a set of top-performing circuits, pruning the low-performing ones after a few steps.
 Alternatively, stochasticity could enhance the otherwise deterministic selection process by randomly sampling the next gate candidate, weighted by the determined loss improvements.
 So far, stochasticity has appeared solely in the NISQ experiments, originating from mini-batch sampling, finite measurement shots, and hardware noise.
+E.g., improved $28 \times 28$ \textit{MNIST} performance over exact simulation provides concrete initial evidence of the benefits of stochasticity.
 Furthermore, the ansatz construction strategy could be switched from appending gates to prepending or extended to simultaneous bi-directional growth.
 In the QNN case, this corresponds to transitioning from data-dependent evolution of the initial state (Schrödinger picture) to reverse evolution of the observable (Heisenberg picture).
 Alternative strategies involve inserting gates at arbitrary positions in the circuit or adding new qubits through richer entanglement structures beyond linear configurations.
 Even though these strategies pose a risk of combinatorial blow-up, they can also facilitate gate pool and model design.
 For instance, enabling data-independent gates in a QSVM pool without directly triggering the \textit{gate erasure bug}, and further broadening the range of QNN observable choices, since commuting gates can have an effect at intermediate positions within the ansatz.
 Overall, combining analytic reconstructions with such compositional search strategies, including evolutionary or reinforcement learning approaches, could balance exploitation with broader exploration.